Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 **Case Example:** *Denoising + Variable selection*

-*The collection of deep phenotyping data usually includes great amount of unselected data, which will inevitably include variables that are irrelevant for later modelling.
-The irrelevant variables that contain random “noise” can mask important underlying relationships and structures, which can shown in below.*
+*The collection of deep phenotyping data usually includes a significant amount of unselected data, which will inevitably include variables that are irrelevant for later modeling.
+The irrelevant variables that contain random “noise” can mask meaningful underlying relationships and structures, which can be shown below.*

-45 individuals are clustered into three homogeneous subgroups if two variables are considered.
+Forty-five individuals are clustered into three homogeneous subgroups if two variables are considered.
 A hierarchical cluster analysis using only these two variables identifies three clusters clearly (figure 6b).
-However, if three random noise variables are added to the dataset, the cluster algorithm fails to find the three groups as indicated in figure 6c.
+However, if three random noise variables are added to the dataset, the clustering algorithm fails to find the three groups, as indicated in figure 6c.
 We can see that about half of the individuals are classified incorrectly.

 ![varsele](https://erj.ersjournals.com/content/erj/50/4/1700391/F3.large.jpg?width=800&height=600&carousel=1)

 ##### Figure 6: Impact of variable selection based on illustration

-Variable selection is important for filtering out noise data, yet how to define noise or whether a variable is revevant is always a unanswerable question.
-One important factor that can guide variable selection is scientifically based *a priori* knowledge about the possibly **biologically relevant variables**.
+Variable selection is essential for filtering out noise data, yet how to define noise or whether a variable is relevant is always an unanswerable question.
+One crucial factor that can guide variable selection is scientifically based *a priori* knowledge about the possibly **biologically relevant variables**.

 ### 2) Diagnostic and Prognostic Models

-After data is ready from track 1 for further training, models can be developed to estimate the risk with absolute probability of the presence or absence of an outcome or disease in individuals based on their clinical and non-clinical information.
-Prediction model can be diagnostic (outcome or disease present at this moment) or prognostic (outcome occurs within a specified time frame).
+After data is ready from track 1 for further training, models can be developed to estimate the risk with an absolute probability of the presence or absence of an outcome or disease in individuals based on their clinical and non-clinical information.
+The prediction model can be diagnostic (outcome or disease present at this moment) or prognostic (outcome occurs within a specified time frame).
 [Hendriksen]

 ![](https://media.springernature.com/full/springer-static/image/art%3A10.1186%2Fs12916-014-0241-z/MediaObjects/12916_2014_241_Fig1_HTML.gif)